imdiegodev1/SQL_Library_project/README.md

 ![alt text](https://github.com/imdiegodev1/SQL_projects/blob/main/1_Library_SQL1/Library_RDS.png?raw=true)

-The data ou can find in this project is gather and created by me using Wikipedia.
+The data you can find in this project is gather and created by me using Wikipedia.
 However, if you want to have more registers I can recommend you the following sources:

 - [Kaggle.com](https://www.kaggle.com/)
 - [mockaroo.com](https://mockaroo.com/)